-Certain reclassifications have been made in the December 31, 2015 financial statements to conform to the Company's consolidated income statements to how it analyzes its operations in the current period.
+Certain reclassifications have been made in the December 31, 2016 financial statements to conform to the Company's consolidated income statements to how it analyzes its operations in the current period.
 These changes did not impact operating income.
-For the year ended December 31, 2015 the aggregate impact of the changes included an increase to termination and access fees of \$4.1 million, a decrease to engineering and operations expenses of \$2.3 million, a decrease to sales and marketing expenses of \$2.4 million and an increase to general and administrative expenses of \$0.5 million.
+For the year ended December 31, 2016 the aggregate impact of the changes included an decrease to termination and access fees of \$4.9 million, an increase to engineering and operations expenses of \$7.5 million, a decrease to sales and marketing expenses of \$0.8 million, an increase to equipment expense of \$0.6 million and a decrease to general and administrative expenses of \$2.4 million.